 Here’s the thing though: What we’re doing isn’t enough.

 Report after report–whether the Poppe or McKinsey–has argued for increased funding for affordable housing.
 McKinsey report suggested $200 million additional dollars per year are needed to house the homeless.
 Anyone arguing with any intellectual rigor would acknowledge that the money we’re spending on homelessness is having a big impact even as the problem grows larger and point-in-time counts go up.
 That’s because rising rents continue to push more people into housing insecurity and homelessness.
-The scale our response has to increase as fast as rents do.
+The scale of our response has to increase as fast as rents do.

 Seattle has also not gone far enough to gear its land use to create affordable housing.
 Indisputably single-family zoning has led to the creation of luxury housing only the rich can afford when you look at median single-family home prices, which have reached $820,000.
 You can see this spatially in a map of home prices.